 Use this guide to intergrate foundry into your project: foundry

-Create a new file FortisAudits.t.sol
+Create a new file FortisAudits.t.sol in the test directory.

 Add the following gist code to the file: Gist Code

-Run the test using forge test --mt test_FortisAudits_IncorrectTransferScalingInRToken -vvvv
+Run the test using forge test --mt test_FortisAudits_IncorrectTransferScalingInRToken -vvvv.

 Logs before the fix: